Financial-Times/o-forms/README.md

 By default, `o-forms` listens to the `blur` event of an input field, when a user leaves a field, the input will be validated and if an invalid input is found, the error class will be added to the input.

+Additionally `o-forms` fires an event `oForms.toggled` when a toggle checkbox is clicked.

 #### Constructing

 An o-forms object must be constructed for every `<form>` element you have on your page that you want to validate with this module.
 You can do this for explicit elements like so: